bullmoose20/MK-Docs/docs/komet/install/unraid.md

 ```
 Config Error: config not found at //config
 ```
-We need to have a file called `config.yml` in the correct directory for Komet to start.
+We need to have a file called `config.yml` in the correct directory for Kometa to start.
 Open up an unRAID terminal session by clicking on the terminal icon `>_` in the top right of unRAID.

 === ":fontawesome-brands-linux: Linux"